scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 - "Push notifications" for GUIs with SecretJS
 - To make the tx searchable on-chain

+Examples:

 - number of logs
 - size of logs
 - ordering of logs (short,long vs. long,short)

-## Differences in output types - ok vs. error
+## Differences in output types - success vs. error